Withholding Taxes: Louisiana

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

 - Louisiana residents are subject to state income tax withholding.
 Residents who perform services in another state are only taxed in Louisiana if the wages paid are not subject to income tax withholding in the other state.
-Nonresidents are subject to Louisiana income tax withholding only for services performed in Louisiana.
+Nonresidents are subject to Louisiana income tax withholding for services performed in Louisiana, unless a short-term service exemption applies.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Employees who are subject to Louisiana income tax withholding must file Form L-4, Employee Withholding Exemption Certificate, on or before the first day of work.
+- Employees who are subject to Louisiana income tax withholding must file Form L-4, Louisiana Employee Withholding Exemption Certificate, on or before the first day of work.
 Federal Form W-4 is not an acceptable substitute.
 To claim exemption from withholding, an employee must complete Form L-4E, Exemption from Withholding Louisiana Income Tax.
-See Employee's Withholding Allowance Certificate.
+See Employee Withholding Forms.

 - Louisiana employers must use the aggregate method to determine the amount of taxes to withhold from supplemental wage payments (e.g., bonuses).
 See Supplemental Wages.